JuliaManifolds/Manopt.jl/docs/src/solvers/index.md

 ## Second Order

+* [Adaptive Regularisation with Cubics](adaptive-regularization-with-cubics.md) locally builds a cubic model to determine a next descent direction
+* The [Riemannian Trust-Regions Solver](trust_regions.md) builds a quadratic model within a trust region to determine a next descent direction

 ## Splitting based

 For splitting methods, the algorithms are based on splitting the cost into different parts, usually in a sum of two or more summands.